KOGM

-KOGM (107.1 FM) is a radio station licensed to Opelousas, Louisiana, United States, and serving the Lafayette area.
+KOGM (107.1 FM) is an American radio station licensed to Opelousas, Louisiana, United States, and serving the Lafayette area.
 The station is currently owned by Delta Media Company.
 KOGM's studios are located on Evangeline Thruway in Carencro, and its transmitter is located northeast of Lafayette.

 History

-On June 12, 2012, KOGM changed their format from classic hits (as "Kool 107.1" to hot adult contemporary, branded as "Mix 107.1".
+On June 12, 2012, KOGM changed their format from classic hits (as "Kool 107.1") to hot adult contemporary, branded as "Mix 107.1".

 On August 1, 2014, KOGM flipped to a simulcast of Classic Country KXKW-LP as Mustang 87.7/107.1.

 On November 1, 2015, KOGM rebranded as "Mustang 107.1", after dropping the simulcast with KXKW-LP.